uratoss/chainer_seq2seq/README.md

 |
 +--{en,ja}_test.txt : data using test for model
 ```
-3. Using `tools/mkvocab.py`,you make vocabulary of your data-set
+3. Using `tools/mkvocab.py`,you make vocabulary data of your data-set
 4. Starting learn by run learning codes